 When I was a little boy, I wasn’t taught that my body was mine and that it mattered what happened to it.
 When a predator touched me and raped me, I had no idea that those were things he shouldn’t be doing.
 I assumed he had a right to do whatever he wanted to me because I believed I had no rights to anything, including my own body.

-Today is my birthday and what I would love more than anything is for you to give the children in your life the gift I never received: talk to them about sexual abuse!
+I celebrate my birthday this week, and what I would love more than anything is for you to give the children in your life the gift I never received: talk to them about sexual abuse!
 You may think that the children in your life are not as vulnerable to sexual abuse as I was.
 While it’s true that I was the perfect target, the reality is that all children are vulnerable because predators are masterful at manipulating children and adults.
 The majority of predators are not on any list because they’re exceptionally good at what they do.

 A lot of adults are afraid to talk about sexual abuse with the kids in their lives, and often when they do, it’s approached like “the talk” – a one-time, serious, awkward and often hushed lecture that disrupts the normal routine.
 With this kind of approach, kids receive the information as something out of the ordinary that’s only to be heard and talked about on this one occasion.
 Instead, it should be weaved into discussions you have with your children every day in the same way that school projects or sports schedules are talked about.
 If we’re afraid to talk about sexual abuse with our children, they’ll be afraid to talk about it with us!